|~ How to develop a female voice ~|

 1. Learn the techniques 2.
 Practice 3.
 More practice!
 Training your voice is similar to learning piano: first you start with scales, then progress to songs until you're proficient.

 These lessons are a combination of my own techniques, a session with a professional voice coach and singing lessons.
-I have eight years of radio broadcast experience, sang in a rock band and (stealth) in an all-women choir.
-If you have singing, radio broadcast, or character voice experience these techniques should be easy for you.
+I have eight years of radio broadcast experience, sang in a rock band and in an all-women choir (both stealth).
+If you have singing, radio broadcasting, or character voice experience, these techniques should be easy for you.

 I recommend finding a voice coach in your area.
 It there are no voice coaches in your area, then find someone who teaches singing and tell him or her you just want to work on the upper register.

-Recording and playing back your voice is essential!
+Recording and playing back your voice is important!

 Actors are taught warm-ups to get them ready to read scripts and they are applicable to learning a female voice, such as saying the vowels (a-e-i-o-u) and over-emphasizing them by making exaggerated mouth movements.
 This will help relax your mouth and jaw muscles and achieve the clear enunciation and modulation of the female voice.